leifriksheim/customel/README.md

 ### CDN

-Create an index.html file and include Customel with our CDN:
+Create an index.html file and include Customel with the CDN:

 ```html
 <script src="https://unpkg.com/customel"></script>